 Newcastle are ‘in a transfer race’ for Benfica striker Darwin Nunez, but Real Madrid and Manchester City are also interested.

-Newcastle United are reportedly chasing Benfica striker Darwin Nunez, but Real Madrid and Manchester City are also interested.

-NEWCASTLE has joined a long list of clubs interested in signing Benfica’s Darwin Nunez.
+NEWCASTLE have joined a long list of clubs interested in signing Benfica’s Darwin Nunez.

-The Magpies are “in the running” for the 22-year-old, according to Portuguese news outlet Record.
+The Magpies are “in the running” for the 22-year-old, according to Portuguese media outlet Record.

-However, they face stiff competition from Real Madrid, Inter Milan, Athletico Madrid, and Manchester City, among others.
+They do, however, face competition from Real Madrid, Inter Milan, Athletico Madrid, and Manchester City.

 Benfica has made it clear that they do not want to lose their young starlet during the winter transfer window.

-If the striker leaves in January, he will almost certainly only be sold for his €150 million release clause.
+If the striker leaves in January, he will almost certainly only be sold for the amount of his release clause, which is currently €150 million.

-Nunez has made 15 appearances for Benfica this season, scoring eight goals and assisting on two others.
+Nunez has had a strong season for Benfica, making 15 appearances and scoring eight goals and assisting on two others.

-After arriving from Almeria for €24 million last year, the youngster became Benfica’s most expensive player.
+After joining Benfica for €24 million from Almeria last year, the youngster became the club’s most expensive player.

 Nunez is expected to be the most expensive sale in the club’s history, according to manager Jorge Jesus.